nithinyell/iOS-Important-Questions/Fundamentals.md

 let names = []
 let games = []
 extension: collection {
   func summarize() {
+    // ...
   }
 }
 names.summarize()
 games.summarize()
 ```
-- Equatable Protocol: Its a protocol to do comparison.
+- `Equatable Protocol`: Its a protocol to do comparison.
+- `Hashable protocol`: Is used to define a type that can be hashed, which means it can be converted into a unique integer value (hash) based on its contents.
+Hashing is a fundamental concept in computer science and is used in various data structures and algorithms, such as dictionaries and sets, **to quickly look up values**.
 - Protocol composition: Protocol composition is a feature that allows you to combine multiple protocols into a single.
 ```
 protocol Swimmer {